ctamv04/talio/docs/minutes/minutes_week_7.md

 + We will focus on the script and the storyline
 + We are probably going to write the script together and film separately.
 This will be discussed in detail right after the formal meeting.
 + Al of our app's features should be showcased, as well as all features we plan to implement
-+ We all agreed on the high importancce of the Product Pitch, asd it will have a sizable impact on our final PRoduct grade
++ We all agreed on the high importancce of the Product Pitch, asd it will have a sizable impact on our final Product grade

 ### Short demo of the app.
 What is left from basic requirements?
 What advance features we are going to implement?